-To be eligible for reimbursement, professional architectural or engineering services must be procured in compliance with federal and state laws, including but not limited to, 2 CFR Part 200 and applicable sections of MCA 18-8-201 through 212.
-The grantee will be required to submit documentation demonstrating the procurement process, including the review and selection process, prior to requesting reimbursement.
+To be eligible for reimbursement, professional architectural or engineering services must be procured in compliance with federal and state laws, including but not limited to, 2 CFR Part 200 and applicable sections of MCA 18-8-201 through 212. -The grantee local government will be required to submit evidence documentation showing demonstrating the procurement process, was followed and provide documentation including of the review and selection process, prior to requesting reimbursement.
 See Chapter 3 of the CDBG Grant Administration Manual for guidance on procurement.
-To ensure that expenditures will be eligible for reimbursement, please contact Community MT directly for guidance before procuring professional services or incurring any costs for which the local government may later request reimbursement.
+In order tTo ensure that expenditures will be eligible for reimbursement, please contact a CDD-Community MTstaff member directly for guidance before procuring professional services or incurring any costs for which the local government may later request reimbursement.

-For procurement of planners, grant writers and consultants, CDBG recommends using the formal request for proposals process to increase the community's ability to hire the best qualified consultant.
-A planning request for proposals should be concise, contain all the important information needed for firms to respond in a factual manner and indicate the services the consultant would be expected to provide.
-It should also include information regarding the time frame, factors that will be used to evaluate the responses and a contact person.
-A sample request for proposals is in the Procurement toolkit of the CDBG Grant Administration Manual.
+For procurement of planners, grant writers and consultants, CDBG recommends using the formal Request for FProposals process to increase the community's ability to hire the best qualified consultant.
+A planning RFP should be concise, contain all the important information needed for firms to respond in a factual manner, and indicate the services the consultant would be expected to provide.
+It also should include information regarding the time frame, factors that will be used to evaluate the responses, and a contact person.
+A sample RFP is in the "Procurement" toolkit of the CDBG Grant Administration Manual.

-All grantees must comply with the CDBG requirements for disadvantaged-owned businesses, women-owned businesses and minority-owned businesses and Section 3 when procuring for professional services.
+All grantees must comply with the CDBG requirements for Disadvantaged Owned

+Businesses, Women Owned Businesses, and Minority Owned Businesses and Section

+3 when procuring for professional services.